secretstartups/handbook/business-technology/enterprise-applications/bsa/index.html.md

 * Zuora Revenue

 ### Business Process Enhancements
 We partner closely with business stakeholders to help them improve existing business processes and help to design new ones.
-Some examples of business processes we have worked on include:
-*

 ### Bug Fixes
 We have high level views of the enterprise application ecosystem and can help troubleshoot where a business process has broken down or a system flow is not working as expected.